-It's big, powerful, feature-packed and going to last the longest of all the iPhones, making it the best Apple handset for phablet fans with money to burn.
+It's big, still fairly powerful, feature-packed and going to last longer between charges than many iPhones.
 Plus, as it comes in sizes of up to 128GB you can store your entire movie collection on it, if that's your thing.

 The iPhone 6 was a big change for Apple.
 Not only did it sport a curvier chassis than the last few models - complete with a change from metal and glass to all-metal - but it was also bigger, with a 4.7-inch screen.

-The extra size makes it a better option for watching movies, browsing the web and generally wasting time on your phone with.
-It's also sharper than the iPhone 6, with a 1080 x 1920 401ppi screen, in place of a 750 x 1334 326ppi one.
+The extra size makes it a good option for watching movies, browsing the web and generally wasting time on your phone with.
+It's also just as sharp as the much newer iPhone 8, with a 1080 x 1920 401ppi screen.

-In most other ways it's a match for the iPhone 6, with the notable addition of optical image stabilisation for the camera offering better snaps, and the improved battery life is something a lot of iPhone owners crave.
+In most other ways it's similar to the iPhone 6, with the notable addition of optical image stabilization for the camera offering better snaps, along with improved battery life, which is something a lot of iPhone owners crave.

 Apple followed up the iPhone 5 with the iPhone 5S.
 It has the same size and resolution screen, so it's a compact 4-inch phone, making it ideal for anyone who doesn't like lugging around an undersized tablet.

 The premium design is much the same too, with a two-tone metal and glass construction.
-But it's a little more powerful, with a newer processor under the hood.
-We're still not in top-end territory here, (not by 2016 standards anyway), but it's slightly nippier under the finger.
+But it's a little more powerful, with a newer chipset under the hood.
+We're still far from top-end territory here, (not by 2018 standards anyway), but it's slightly nippier under the finger.